onnx/tensorflow-onnx/README.md

 # Supported ONNX version
 tensorflow-onnx will use the onnx version installed on your system and installs the latest onnx version if none is found.

 By default we use opset 7 for the resulting onnx graph since most runtimes will support opset 7.
+Opset 7 was introduced in ONNX 1.2.

 With the release of onnx-1.3 there is now opset 8 - to create an onnx graph for opset 8 use in the command line ```--opset 8```.